interrogator/corpkit/doc_concordance.md

 {{note}} Concordance lines are Pandas DataFrames.
 If you want to work from the command line, you can quickly output them to <code>LaTeX</code> tables, and all kinds of other cool things. {{end}}

+## Recalculating

+The `Calculate` button will take the middle column of your concordance lines and produce an `interrogation` style spreadsheet.
+This allows you to use the concordancer as a way to remove false positives from interrogation results.

 ## Saving, loading and merging

 Unlike corpus interrogations, concordance lines aren't stored by default.
 Once you're happy with the data on screen, however, you can hit `Store as` and choose a name for the concordance.
 It will then appear in the list of items that you can reload, as well as in the `Manage Project` window, where you can save it permanently.

 You can use `Load` to show saved concordance lines, or `Merge` to combine multiple saved lines into the current window.
 If your current concordance is unsaved, don't worry, you'll be asked if you want to save it first.

+## Preferences

+In the `Preferences` popup, you can disable concordancing, which is faster.
+You can also elect to only format the middle column,